Adji Bousso Dieng: Advocacy

+she made the case for the urgency of STEM education in Africa and spoke about the infrastructure needed to enable that, talking about the need for "pragmatic unity" in additional contexts beyond just trade.
+She was also one the five young Africans invited on a panel to discuss the role of younger people in the decade of action.
+Both invitations were from the United Nations' Economic Commission for Africa (UNECA).

 The Africa I Know

-Dieng is the founder of the non-profit called “ The Africa I Know”, with the mission to positively change the narrative about Africa and provide opportunities to young Africans.
+Dieng is the founder of the non-profit called “The Africa I Know”, with the mission to positively change the narrative about Africa and provide opportunities to young Africans.
 Dieng noticed the inaccurate portrayal of Africa in the media, which was further accentuated during the COVID-19 global crisis.
 Another goal of the initiative is to provide role models to young Africans, who often grow up without seeing role models that look like them due to a lack of visibility.
 The majority of people do not know about the rich history of STEM and AI developments made possible by Africans.
 TAIK inspires young Africans to follow careers in STEM and AI, informs people about the contributions in STEM and AI by Africans, and educates about the rich history of Africa.
+Since its founding in 2020, TAIK has grown to non-profit with 12 employees and thousands of followers across several social media platforms.